ATE 353 Architectural Construction. (3) F

 ATE 550 Passive Cooling and Heating I. (3) S

 Theory, analysis, and application of passive and low-energy systems for thermal comfort in buildings emphasizing heating.
 Prerequisite: ATE 521.

-Theory, analysis, and application of passive and low energy heating systems for thermal comfort in buildings.
-Prerequisite: ATE 521.
+Theory, analysis, and application of passive and low-energy heating systems for thermal comfort in buildings emphasizing cooling.
+Prerequisite: ATE 550.

 ATE 552 Energy Parameters in Buildings.
 (3) N